-- If you decide to go with a gable roof, properly planning the length and width of the gable overhang, strengthening gable ends, and outlooker attachments at gable ends.
+- If you decide to go with a gable roof, properly plan the length and width of the gable overhang, strengthen gable ends, and outlooker attachments at gable ends.

 - Eave designs with extended fascia providing drip edge, and recessed soffit vents (Zoeller 2006).

 - Ensuring windows and doors meet appropriate design pressures (“impact windows and doors”) in addition to being protected from windborne debris.